-By 2015 I had reached a low point in my ski racing career, but at 19, there was no way I was going to throw in the towel!
+By 2015, after three frustrating years of injuries and missed opportunities, I reached the lowest point in my ski racing career.
+But at 19, there was no way I was going to throw in the towel!
 And since university was always in the cards for me, I looked to the NCAA system for an opportunity to ski race and to get educated at the same time.
 I had conversations with some great schools, but in the end I chose Utah and they chose me.

 College ski racing gives us skiers the privilege of competing as an individual and as a team.
-This past year, my teammates and I won the NCAA national championship.
-We all came together and achieved what we spent the whole year working towards.
-It left me speechless, hands down one of the most rewarding experiences of my life.
+In 2017 my teammates and I won the NCAA national championship.
+We all came together and achieved something great!
+It was hands down one of the most rewarding experiences of my life.

-During my first two years at Utah I was also able to improve my health, mature as a person and as an athlete and to requalify for the national C-Team.
-Utah has provided my with the opportunity to put my education on hold this year and to focus solely on ski racing.
-I am very excited and motivated heading into the 2017/18 competitive season.
-I am healthy, strong and ready to compete in all disciplines.
-Thanks for joining me on my journey….
-Roni.
+During my first two years at Utah I was also able to improve my health, mature as a person and as an athlete and to requalify for the Canadian National C-Team.